upgini/upgini/README.md

 |Email notification on **search task completion** | No |  Yes |
 |Email notification on **new data source activation** 🔜 | No |  Yes |

-### 👩🏻‍💻 How can I share data/features with a community ?
+## 👩🏻‍💻 How to share data/features with a community ?
-If you have ANY data which you might consider as royalty / license free ([Open Data](http://opendatahandbook.org/guide/en/what-is-open-data/)) and potentially valuable for ML applications, you may publish it for **community usage**:
+You may publish ANY data which you consider as royalty / license free ([Open Data](http://opendatahandbook.org/guide/en/what-is-open-data/)) and potentially valuable for ML applications for **community usage**:
 1. Please Sign Up [here](https://profile.upgini.com)
 2. Copy *Upgini API key* from profile and upload your data from Upgini python library with this key:
 ```python